-In support of the European Commission’s Digital Single Market (DSM) initiative, the eIDAS (electronic IDentification, Authentication and trust Services) regulation aims to facilitate the smooth flow of commerce in the EU through harmonisation of law, transparency, security, technical neutrality, cooperation and interoperability.
+The eIDAS (electronic IDentification, Authentication and trust Services) regulation supports the European Commission’s Digital Single Market (DSM) initiative by facilitating the smooth flow of commerce in the EU through harmonisation of law, transparency, security, technical neutrality, cooperation and interoperability.

 eIDAS, which began to take effect in 2016, includes a clear definition on the use of electronic identification.
 From a strictly legal standpoint, the eIDAS regulation ensures cross-border access to public services: people and organisations within one EU Member State shall be able to use their own eID means to access public services in other EU Member States.